 This guide gives you:

-- the best clinically validated monitors you can buy in the UK
+- The best clinically validated monitors you can buy in the UK

 - what to prioritise (and what to ignore)